William is the developer of the Anagram Genius software which is on its 9th major version after a development history starting in 1988!

 The software makes anagrams and uses artificial intelligence techniques to make the anagrams fun, grammatical and relevent to the subject.
 The emphasis of the anagrams can even be slanted say, to find a rude anagram of your boss or a flattering anagram of the name of a lover.

-I estimate that the software has been used directly (trial downloads, customers or online use) by approximately five million people.
+The software has been used directly (trial downloads, customers or online use) by approximately five million people.
 Many tens of millions more have been exposed to the software indirectly, either through publicity or by enjoying the anagrams the software created.

-My name (but unfortunately not the name of the software) appears in the book’s acknowledgements.
+William’s name (but unfortunately not the name of the software) appears in the book’s acknowledgements.
 The Da Vinci Code movie used exactly the same anagrams that were in the book.

-As a consequence of my knowledge of and involvement in the subject and the power of the internet in enabling people to find me, I’m frequently consulted whenever the subject of anagrams comes up.
-These include significant numbers of authors, numerologists, Shakespeare authorship researchers and various others.
-I have even done some paid expert witness work relating to a US lawsuit where anagrams were core to the matter in dispute.
+As a consequence, William has been frequently consulted whenever the subject of anagrams comes up.
+These include significant numbers of authors, numerologists, Shakespeare authorship researchers and various others.William has even done some paid expert witness work relating to a US lawsuit where anagrams were core to the matter in dispute.

 David Bowie is also a user of the software.
 When the National Portrait Gallery had an exhibition called Faces of the Century he was asked to select some portraits and chose to illustrate each one with hundreds of anagrams of their names generated straight of the Anagram Genius software.
 He was good enough to prominently credit the anagramgenius.com website both in the exhibition and the book of the exhibition.

 Steve Wozniak, the co-founder of Apple is also an enthusiastic user of the program.
-He has very generously bought multiple copies of the (sadly now rather-out-of-date) Mac version of the software on more than one occasion.
+He has very generously bought multiple copies of the (sadly now obsolete) Mac version of the software on more than one occasion.
 He has described it as “one of the most valuable programs ever”.